hossainasif0003/Excelerate-RIT-Student-Participation-Analysis/README.md

-## RIT Student Participation Analysis
+## Excelerate RIT Student Participation Analysis

 This README presents the final submission of the RIT Student Participation Analysis project.
 The purpose of the project was to understand student participation patterns and build a model that could predict learner status.